IBM-Cloud/IBM-Cloud.github.io/README.md

 #### Blog Post Link

 Similar to the live demo link, every demo card should feature a *View Video*.
 This links the user to the a video of the demo.

+## Services the GitHub.io uses
+- Availability Monitoring service to monitor all live demo links and alert us when any of the samples are down, and all alerts are sent to the #Bluemix-GitHub.io slack channel
+- NPS is used to collect user feedback on the samples on the site
+- Segment, Amplitude & Google Analytics is used to track user events and sessions on the site
+- AngularJS routing, cookies, ui-bootstrap & Animations is used to create the overall site functionality.